solariun/CorePartition/README.md

 To compile this lib make sure your toolchain or software compiler works with standard C and provide

 memaloc
 free
 setjmp
 longjmo
 srand
 rand

-for 8bits processor it will aproximately consume 41 bytes for thread controler and 47 bytes for each context + the memory page you choose to save your thread stack.
+for 8bits processor it will approximately consume 41 bytes for thread controller and 47 bytes for each context + the memory page you choose to save your thread stack.